Nalinakshan/Nalinakshan/README.md

-# Hi there, I'm Nanush 👋
+# Hi there, I'm Nalinakshan 👋

 ### ⚡ Bridging the Gap Between Code and Silicon
 I am a passionate Student and aspiring Hardware Engineer dedicated to mastering the complexities of **VLSI Design**, **Semiconductors**, and **FPGA Development**.